jeanwsr/mokit-doc-mdbook/src/index.md

 **Tips**

-You can use the &#128269; tool in the left upper corner of this page to search the whole manual, or simply press `s` on your keyboard.
+You can use the &#128269; tool in the left upper corner of this page to search the whole manual, or simply press `/` on your keyboard.